 - Innovation, 90s-00s.
 Since being introduced to the public, GPS tracking continued improving.
-The first consumer GPS device cost $3000 and ran on short-lasting batteries.
+The first consumer GPS fleet tracking device cost $3000 and ran on short-lasting batteries.
 Since then, engineers improved size, cost, and accuracy to the point where GPS tracking was installed on many fleets.

 - Internet Age, 00s.
 Other technologies also grew and supported GPS tracking.
 One of these technologies includes cell phones.
 Cell phones switched to 3G networks and can be used as a remote computer.

 - Present & Future.
 Due to the progress of tracking and related technology, there are cool new ways to use GPS tracking.
 Recent advances include using collision avoidance in self-driving cars and using 100% mobile-based tracking.

 Speaking of exciting advances, a hot trend is to use smartphones in order to satisfy tracking needs.
 Businesses can now subscribe to an app instead of installing devices.

 What are some of the common uses of mobile tracking?

 Location tracking.
 Going back to the historical question, “where are my drivers?”, mobile tracking can also provide live tracking.
 Managers can look up driver location and set location-based alerts to update customers and ensure productivity.